3rd edit June 2017

 George Barker (1913-88) I think everyone knows the story here.
 There is a biography of him.
 Went on writing prolifically until his death.
 A forerunner of the New Romantics, and more gifted than most of them.
 The period 1933-4 saw the debuts of Barker, Berry, and Thomas – arguably, the essential poets of the New Romantic style.
 This is several years before the codification of the style (which may have been irrelevant?).

 Jack Beeching 1922-2001 his collected poems did come out a while ago.
 I haven't read them.
 He is hugely admired in some quarters.
 Left-leaning, hung out with communists.
 He was one of the poets published in the Key Poets series in 1951.
 Finally something I haven't read.
 My impression is this is in no way neo-Romantic but terse, politically sophisticated, world-weary.
-He was included in one of the Penguin Modern Poets series, quite easy to get hold of.
+He was included in number 16 of the Penguin Modern Poets series, quite easy to get hold of. see posting on this blog.

 Francis Berry continued writing throughout. published a Collected Poems in 1994.
 One of the best New Romantic poets.
 See my article in ORIGINS